The Who, What, Why & How Of Double-Socks

 A third interface

 But there is another way.
 You can create an extra interface by wearing another pair of socks, creating a sock-sock interface.
 If the sock-sock interface COF is lower than that of the other two interfaces, the two socks will slide across one another before there is movement elsewhere.
-That will reduce shear (and therefore blisters).
+That will reduce blister-causing shear.

 Double Socks Research